0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 ![](https://i.imgur.com/ki27Ds8.png)

-2. Auction House also assigns the another PDA: `programAsSigner` PDA as the **Delegate**.
+2. Auction House also assigns another PDA: `programAsSigner` PDA as the **Delegate**.
 Delegates are a feature of the Solana SPL-token program and are discussed in detail [here](https://spl.solana.com/token#authority-delegation).
 Delegation allows the Auction House to pull assets out of a token account when a sale goes through at a later point.
 This way, the asset need not be escrowed and can stay in the user's wallet up until the sale goes through.

 ![](https://i.imgur.com/aIRl7Hb.png)

 ### Bidding
-Similar to the case of listing, when a user places a bid, the Auction House creates a **Buy Order**, in other words, creates the `BuyerTradeState` PDA representing the bid.
+Similar to the case of listing, when a user places a bid, the Auction House creates a **Buy Order**.
+In other words, it creates the `BuyerTradeState` PDA representing the bid.
 The bid amount (native or SPL tokens) needs to be transferred manually by the marketplace to the `BuyerEscrowAccount` PDA, which holds this amount till the sale goes through.

 > Example:
 > * Alice lists an asset A for 5 SOL.
 In doing so, the Auction House creates the `SellerTradeState` PDA representing the bid.
 The Auction House also assigns the `programAsSigner` PDA as the **Delegate**, hence giving it the **Authority** to pull the asset from Alice's wallet when the sale goes through.